-However, here's a rough estimate of how different point values translate to letter grades, based on previous scoring methods for EE.
-Remember though, this is just an estimate, and you should read and understand the grade descriptors so you know exactly what the scorers are looking for.
+Here's a rough estimate of how these different point values translate to letter grades based on previous scoring methods for the EE.
+This is just an estimate—you should read and understand the grade descriptors so you know exactly what the scorers are looking for.

 |Rubric Assessment Points Earned||Descriptor Letter|

-Here is the typical breakdown of scores (from 2014):
+Here is the breakdown of EE scores (from the May 2021 bulletin):